Group of runners on a park road at dusk

 • finish feeling controlled

-If you spend the whole run arguing with your watch, you've missed the point.
+If you spend the whole run arguing with your watch, you've probably missed the point.
 On easy days, restraint is usually the skill.

 Common mistakes to dodge